killumslow/Open-Social-Diversity-Initiative/content/diversity_and_inclusion.md

 ## The four pillars
-- High level description of what the pillars are
+- High level description of what the pillars are taken from pillar documents
 - Pillar dependencies
+    what must be in place for a successful implemenetation
 - How the pillars interact
+    Nature transitions between the pillars and how they should feed one another